Major map:

 • Full second-year course offerings (CMPT 214.3, 215.3, 260.3, 270.3, 280.3) are typically offered over the spring and summer sessions

-• It is recommended students take STAT 245.3 (or STAT 241.3 and 242.3), instead of one of the other college-level equivalents, as these other courses do not meet pre-requisite requirements for some to statistics-intensive CMPT courses, including CMPT 394.3, 423.3, and 489.3
+• It is recommended students take STAT 242.3, otherwise they may not be admissible to statistics-intensive courses, including CMPT 394.3, 423.3, and 489.3

 • Note that not all CMPT 400 courses are offered every year — students should check with the department when registering for third-year to determine course scheduling and take the courses they’re interested in